Valuable Tips Enhance PWC Ride Experience…

 Thanks to changing conditions and unrelenting sun, you definitely need to dress differently for Sea Doo touring than you would for tooting around the cottage.
 Look for gear that’s light, fast drying, wind and waterproof, and avoid neoprene!
 For complete dressing details, check out my what to wear blogs.

 Best Touring PWC

-I cover this subject off in more detail in another blog about choosing the best touring PWC, but suffice it to say that given all of the above, the best models for tour riding are the larger and more feature-laden PWC’s that tend to be more comfortable, stable, roomy and therefore, better suited to long days on the water.
-I’m riding a Sea-Doo GTX S 155 that I think’s one of the best and most versatile touring watercraft available.
+I cover this subject off in more detail in another blog about choosing the best touring PWC.
+But suffice it to say that given all of the above, the best models for touring Sea Doo rides are the larger and more feature-laden PWC’s.
+They tend to be more comfortable, stable, roomy and therefore, better suited to long days on the water.
+I’m riding a Sea-Doo GTX 155 that I think’s one of the best and most versatile touring watercraft available.

 Don’t let this dose of reality put you off Sea Doo touring.
-It’s exciting and exhilarating fun if you know what to expect and are ready for it, so like any other powersport, take the time to prepare properly for your first long ride – and enjoy!
+It’s exciting and exhilarating fun if you know what to expect and are ready for it.
+So like any other powersport, take the time to prepare properly for your first long Sea Doo ride – and enjoy!